jll123567/VrMotionSicknessAutomation/worklog.md

 Then the pose, which was a collection of both problems from camera and control.
 These three are the numeric inputs (X_n).
 Load_images was straightforward, mostly copy-paste from last time(autoencodevr), though this time more efficient since I read the tensorflow docs more closely.
-Had to make sure that I don't output a list from map functions but a tensor, since a list gets a tensor of all elements(which are also tensors) instad of a tensor of just the values.
+Had to make sure that I don't output a list from map functions but a tensor, since a list gets a tensor of all elements (which are also tensors) instead of a tensor of just the values.

 ## Model Creation
 I'm just following a tutorial on the keras site.